hw538/cfDNAPro/README.md

 Ambiguous definition of "fragment length" by various alignment software is raising concerns: see page 9 footnote in SAM file format spec:  https://samtools.github.io/hts-specs/SAMv1.pdf
 Cell-free DNA data fragmentomic analysis requires single-molecule level resolution, which further emphasizes the importance of accurate/un-biased feature extraction.

-_cfDNAPro is designed to resolve this issue and standardize the cfDNA fragmentomic analysis._
+_cfDNAPro is designed to resolve this issue and standardize the cfDNA fragmentomic analysis using the bioconductor R ecosystem.

 ## Input
 cfDNAPro is specifically written for cell-free DNA paire-ed whole-genome sequencing data.